Easy Perfect Gravy

 As it pertains to the type of fat to use, I’d go with unsalted butter if you don’t have the fat from a roasted turkey.

-Can Homemade Turkey Gravy Be Made In Advance?
+Can Turkey Dripping Gravy Be Made In Advance?

 If you’re using turkey drippings and turkey fat, which is what my recipe is based upon, and what I highly recommend doing for the best turkey gravy, then no not really since you need to wait for that turkey to roast and then make use of the drippings and fat.

-If you’re going to ‘cheat’ as mentioned above and not roast a turkey and go the route of turkey stock and butter, then yes theoretically you can make this gravy in advance.
+If you’re going to ‘cheat’ and not roast a turkey and go the route of using turkey stock and butter, then yes theoretically you can make this gravy in advance.
 It will keep for a few days if kept airtight in the fridge.

 Can You Freeze Gravy?